Trump cancels Wisconsin rally amid surge in COVID-19 cases

-MADISON, Wis. — President Donald Trump cancelled a planned appearance in western Wisconsin amid calls from the city's mayor and the state's governor, both Democrats, that he not hold a rally amid a surge in coronavirus cases.
+MADISON, Wis. — President Donald Trump cancelled a planned appearance in western Wisconsin amid calls from the city's mayor and the state's governor, both Democrats, that he not hold a rally due to a surge in coronavirus cases.

-“We have received word that Air Force One is not coming to La Crosse on Saturday, so we are assuming the Trump campaign has changed its plan and is not coming to La Crosse,” Caley Cavadini, spokeswoman for La Crosse Mayor Tim Kabat, said Thursday.
-Kabat had called for Trump to cancel the rally.

-The director of the La Crosse airport said the event was cancelled due to a legal issue, not concerns over the coronavirus.
+The director of the La Crosse airport said the event was cancelled due to a lease issue, not concerns over the coronavirus.

+Wisconsin ranks third among states for per-capita increases in cases over the past two weeks.
+State health officials reported 2,887 newly confirmed cases on Thursday, a new daily record, along with 21 more deaths.
+The state has now seen 125,161 cases and 1,348 deaths since the pandemic began.

+Trump replaced the La Crosse rally with one in Janesville about 175 miles away where the virus is not spreading quite as rapidly.
+He's also holding a rally Saturday in Green Bay.
+Both will be outside at airports.

+Both La Crosse and Green Bay have been identified as a “red zone” for community spread of COVID-19 by the White House Coronavirus Task Force.
+Janesville is not on the list.

+The coronavirus task force report urged social distancing in “red zones” to the “maximum degree possible.”
+Trump rallies typically draw many thousands of people, who crowd closely together, shouting and cheering -- the vast majority without masks.

-A political rally violated the terms of a lease with a tenant who planned to host the rally on airport property, airport director Ian Turner said.
+A political rally violated the terms of the La Crosse airport's lease with Colgan Air Service, which planned to host the rally, airport director Ian Turner said.

 “The tenant was notified of this, disagreed with the City of La Crosse’ position, but opted not to host the event,” Turner said in a statement.
+Kelly Colgan Hammen, president of the private air service where the rally was to be held, did not immediately return a message.

+“The tenant was notified of this, disagreed with the City of La Crosse’ position, but opted not to host the event,” Turner said in a statement.
 He did not identify who the tenant was.

-Note: This story has been corrected to reflect that the La Crosse airport director said the event was cancelled due to a lease issue rather than a legal issue.